MrTimcakes/node-hide/README.md

 ### License

-Hider is free Open-Source software, and is released under the GPL-3.0 License, further information can be found under the terms specified in the [license](https://github.com/MrTimcakes/node-hide/blob/master/LICENSE).
+node-hide is free Open-Source software, and is released under the GPL-3.0 License, further information can be found under the terms specified in the [license](https://github.com/MrTimcakes/node-hide/blob/master/LICENSE).